Making sense of pedagogy

 The nature of education

-As students progress through the grades, they are expected to become more self-regulating because, with each grade, they are developing a larger knowledge base, a larger skill set, more maturity, more independence, etc. When students become adults and enter college (or the workforce), constructivist-oriented approaches to learning become increasingly appropriate because students are expected to become more like experts in their fields where they are capable of constructing new knowledge – this is especially true at the masters and doctoral levels.
+As students progress through the grades, they are expected to become more self-regulating because, with each grade, they are developing a larger knowledge base, a larger skill set, more maturity, more independence, etc. When students become adults and enter college (or the workforce), students are expected to become experts in their fields because they are more capable of producing new knowledge on their own (for example, undergraduate research).

-One specific pedagogical method is not inherently better or worse than another across the entire educational structure.
-It would be difficult to argue that there is only one pedagogical method that is inherently superior to all others for every grade level and every subject across the entire educational system, given the complexity of learning development throughout the different life stages.
+Hence, one specific instructional strategy or one specific learning method is not inherently better or worse than another across the entire educational system, from novices to experts.
+It would be difficult to argue that there is only one particular teaching strategy or only one particular learning method that is inherently superior to all others for every grade level (from preschool to doctoral studies) and every learning domain (from the sciences to humanities to the arts) and every subject across the entire educational system (from pre-school to primary schools to middle schools to secondary schools to vocational/trade schools to community colleges to four-year colleges to universities), given the complexity of learning and brain development throughout the different life stages.

-Patrick Blessinger is an adjunct associate professor of education at St John’s University, New York City, United States, and chief research scientist for the International Higher Education Teaching and Learning Association or HETL.
+Patrick Blessinger is a teacher with the New York State Education Department, an adjunct associate professor of education at St John’s University, New York City, USA, an adjunct instructor of education at the State University of New York (Old Westbury), and chief research scientist for the International Higher Education Teaching and Learning Association or HETL.

 Copyright © Patrick Blessinger